edamametechnologies/edamame_helper/README.md

 ## Overview

-The edamame_helper is designed with privilege separation in mind, allowing the main EDAMAME Security application to perform operations that require elevated permissions while maintaining security.
-This helper runs with administrative privileges and communicates with the main application through a secure channel.
+EDAMAME Helper is designed with privilege separation in mind, allowing the EDAMAME Security app to perform operations that require elevated permissions while maintaining security.
+This helper runs with administrative privileges and communicates with the main app through a secure local channel.

 ## Key Features